srsran/zynq_timestamping/README.md

 We recommend you to go through the application notes, as the detailed steps can be (often easily) modified/reused to target different boards and/or SDR applications.

+Please, use the [Zynq timestamping Discussions space](https://github.com/srsran/zynq_timestamping/discussions) for discussion and community support.
+Make sure to read the [overview](https://github.com/srsran/zynq_timestamping/discussions/1) and to follow the guidelines when opening a new discussion point.

 # Requirements

 - The solution has been developed, validated and tested using: